 In the Deployment share > Control > Settings.xml.
 Open with Notepad to modify.

-Make Sure that the Settings.xml file has the following setting configured, Save and close the Notepad.
+Make Sure that the Settings.xml File has the following settings: Save and close the Notepad.

 Important Tips!
 Before updating media content, it’s better to close all the opened instances of Deployment Share, a path used by some other process.
 If needed, sign out from the logged-in User Account, log in to Server, and Open Deployment Share> Advanced Configuration> Media> Update Media Content.